 Avian (or bird) flu is caused by influenza viruses that occur naturally among wild birds.
 The H5N1 variant is deadly to domestic fowl and, in rare cases, can be transmitted from birds to humans.
 There is currently no human immunity and no vaccine available.

 The Los Angeles County Department of Public Health has produced a Public Heath Emergency Toolkit to assist schools in dealing with issues surrounding pandemic influenza and infectious diseases.
-To view the toolkit, please click on the following link:

 American Red Cross Home Care for Pandemic Flu (.pdf)